BASED VIRTUAL THERAPY

 U.K. | INTERNATIONAL

-I’m Chris, a qualified and experienced, fully registered BACP psychotherapist and counsellor.
+I’m Chris, a qualified and experienced psychotherapist and counsellor and, Registered Member of the BACP.
 The decision to seek therapy often comes at a point in life when you’re wanting to create change.
 I understand how daunting it can be to reach out and make contact, which is why I offer a space that is non-judgemental, interactive, and confidential.
 It’s a space for you to discuss whatever is on you mind.

 CHRIS LOW (MSc, Dip, MBACP)